 - Sunflower lecithin

-The soluble corn fiber and sucralose are two questionable ingredients that stick out to me.
-I try to avoid both at all costs.
+The soluble corn fiber and sucralose are two questionable ingredients that I try to avoid.

 First, my baseline started at 80 mg/dl.